Daniels heads to Pelicans in NBA draft

 But it meant the Pelicans, who won last season’s NBA play-in before pushing Phoenix in a 4-2 first-round Finals loss, got their man.

-Pelicans supporters gushed on social media over the pick, which will see Daniels join CJ McCollum, Brandon Ingram and Jonas Valanciunas alongside a fit-again Williamson in a unit with deep play-off aspirations.
+Pelicans supporters gushed on social media over the pick, which will mean Daniels joins CJ McCollum, Brandon Ingram and Jonas Valanciunas alongside a fit-again Williamson in a unit with deep play-off aspirations.

 “That’s huge, they made a really big step last year making the playoffs and did well,” he said of the Pelicans’ standing.